KaveeshBaddage/React-Redux-Web-App/README.md

 **important -  We can only return one root component.
 So we have to to wrap all the components in to one root component.
 To do that we use `</React.Fragment>`**

-### * Semantic UI

-Semantic is a development framework that helps create beautiful, responsive layouts using human-friendly HTML.<br/>

-##### * Add Semantic UI package in to project and add in to the package.json
-    npm install semantic-ui-react --save

-##### Grid in Semantic UI
-Grids divide horizontal space into indivisible units called "columns".
-All columns in a grid must specify their width as proportion of the total available row width.All grid systems chooses an arbitrary column count to allow per row.
-Semantic's default theme uses 16 columns.<br/>

-##### Rows in Semantic UI
-Rows are groups of columns which are aligned horizontally.
-    For more details - https://semantic-ui.com/collections/grid.html <br/>

-### * Redux-form

-Redux form is the best way to manage form state in Redux.

-##### * Add Redux-form package in to project and add in to the package.json
-    npm install redux-form --save

 ## Redux

 Redux is a predictable state container for JavaScript apps.<br/>